misiektw/BrokenSPAZ/README.md

 ##   Usage

 Symlink to main script can be found in `bin/dso4spaz`.
+But of course you can use dso2cs.py directly.

 ```